 A recently-published article of mine for UK Column which deals with the balance between bad law and the exercise of bad judgement by police has provoked a fresh look at an experience, dubbed Interview with a Stormtrooper, which was recorded and transcribed by David Scott in March 2021.
-While sitting in the park outside Holyrood in Edinburgh, David was engaged in a dialogue of sorts by two Police Liaison Officers.
+While sitting in the park outside the Scottish Parliament at Holyrood in Edinburgh, David was engaged in a dialogue of sorts by two Police Liaison Officers.

 Of the many troubling issues that the exchange teased out, it should be the utterly matter-of-fact way in which David is told that freedom of assembly is a ‘qualified right’ which jumps to the top of the heap.

 It can be explained, by tracking through the legislation, regulations and policy, how it was that police came to be around Holyrood on that day and, indeed, why David was approached and spoken to—but none of this takes into consideration whether these actions were necessary, proportionate, appropriate or beneficial to any of those involved.